Utah is the nerdiest state!

 Now, I’m not saying that Utah has the most nerdy people.
 I’m sure you can find more people that fit that description in actual cities, but Utah doesn’t have any actual cities

 So per capita, Utah is FULL of nerds.
 Certain businesses are starting to notice as well.
-That’s why a new amusement theme park will be opening up here.
+That’s why a new amusement theme park has opened up here.
 But not one with rollercoasters and cotton candy, but with pirate ships olde taverns.
-I had the opportunity to do an evermore haunted forest a few Halloween’s ago, and it was very well done and got me very excited.
+I had the opportunity to do an Evermore haunted forest a few Halloween’s ago, and it was very well done and got me very excited.
+Later I attended the Evermore Opening Party sponsored by FanX, and it was absolutely stunning.
+You really felt like you were in a new world.

 But it’s not just nerds, but geeks too!
 The Salt Lake City to Provo stretch has started to be called “Silicon Slopes” because of the local tech boom (Silicon Valley) mixed with it being neighbors with ski resorts.
 There’s even a new Virtual Reality arcade, where you go on VR adventures.